 Unfortunately, you can’t transfer credit card rewards directly to Disney to purchase park tickets.
 So, here’s the workaround: You and your partner should sign up for the Capital One Venture Rewards Credit Card.

-Again, there is an annual fee of $95, but it is waived the first year.
-So, you can essentially earn the bonus for free.
+There is an annual fee of $95, but earning the bonus more than makes up for that.
 Once you earn the miles, use your cards to pay for your Disney park tickets.
-(Spread it across both cards because you only have about $560 in credits each!)
+(Spread it across both cards because you only have about $800 in credits each!)
 Then, apply the travel credit and get the tickets for “free.”

 Important: Where Should I Purchase Disney World Tickets?